torivander/running_records/README.md

 # running_records
-Tools for automatically scoring a running record reading assessment.
+Tools to assist in automatically scoring a running record reading assessment.